 Festival of the Hungry Ghosts

-According to the Taoist belief, the gates of hell are thrown open throughout the seventh month of the lunar year (usually in August or September) and spirts are allowed to wander the earth.
-To appease these homeless spirits, sumptuous banquets and operas are held, and joss-sticks and hell currency notes are burnt as offerings.
+According to the Taoist belief, the gates of hell are thrown open throughout the seventh month of the lunar year (usually in August or September) and spirits are allowed to wander the earth.
+To appease these homeless spirits, sumptuous banquets and operas are held, and joss sticks and hell currency notes are burnt as offerings.